gadkins/bank-rate-scraper/README.md

 This repo implements a web scraping tool to extract publicly available banking rate information from a collection of bank websites.

-## How it works
+## Implementation Roadmap

-1. The web scraper BeautifulSoup is used to scrape HTML tags from a list of websites.
+- [x] The web scraper BeautifulSoup is used to scrape HTML tags from a list of websites.
-2. From the collected tags, we filter for `<table>` tags, discarding the rest.
+- [x] From the collected tags, we filter for `<table>` tags, discarding the rest.
-3. These tables are converted into CSV to clean them up and reduce their character count.
+- [x] These tables are converted into CSV to clean them up and reduce their character count.
-4. Next the tables in CSV format are chunked to prepare them for sending to a large language model (LLM).
+- [x] Next the tables are converted in CSV format using custom functions.
+- [x] The CSV tables are then chunked to prepare them for sending to a large language model (LLM).
-5. Along with the table chunks, a JSON schema is provided to the LLM to instruct it in what the data format should be in it's response.
+- [x] Along with the table chunks, a JSON schema is provided to the LLM to instruct it on how the data should be formatted in it's response.
-6. Special instructions can be provided to the LLM to handle edge cases or other behavior not well defined in the JSON schema.
+- [x] Special instructions can be provided to the LLM to handle edge cases or other behavior not well defined in the JSON schema.
-7. Once the LLM receives the table chunks, JSON schema, and special instructions, it responds with a list of JSON objects, per the schema.
+- [x] Once the LLM receives the table chunks, JSON schema, and special instructions, it responds with a list of JSON objects containing the banking rates, per the schema.
-8. After all JSON objects are returned from the LLM, a post-processing script aggregates and deduplicates the data.
+- [ ] After all JSON objects are returned from the LLM, a post-processing script aggregates and deduplicates the data.
+- [ ] The JSON object are then stored in FileMaker

 ## JSON Schema